wforbes/vue-game/README.md

 ### Day 1

 * [X] - Create a basic game loop that runs in Vue.
-* [X] - Measure time to display the creation time, current time, session duration, and fine tune the game loop
+* [X] - Measure time and display the creation time, current time, and session duration.
 * [X] - Track/capture mouse and keyboard input.
-* [X] - Disable the default right-click context menu from the browser
+* [X] - Disable the default right-click context menu from the browser.
 * [X] - Capture when the mouse leaves the page.
 * [X] - Capture multiple keyboard presses at once.
 * [X] - Render a 3D object on the canvas element from the [three.js example on their npm page](https://www.npmjs.com/package/three).